gimelbrantlab/Qllelic/README.md

 ## Installation

-You can install out package using this code:
+To install this package in R:

 ``` r
 devtools::install_github("gimelbrantlab/QCumber")